theMyntt/itau-backend-challenge-jr-v99/README.md

 ## Architecture

-In this Challenge, I used Hexagonal Architecture with Domain Driven Design Patter and Clean Architecture fundamentals
+In this Challenge, I used Hexagonal Architecture with Domain Driven Design Pattern and Clean Architecture fundamentals

 Example:
 - `Controller -> UseCase`: Controller sends a `UseCaseInput` to `UseCase`